-If an insurer pays or credits a rebate to its segregated fund, deducts the amount in determining its net tax, and the insurer knows or ought to know that the segregated fund is not entitled to all or part of the rebate, both the insurer and its segregated fund who received the rebate are liable to pay the amount to us.
+If an insurer pays or credits a rebate to a person and the insurer knows or ought to know that the person is not entitled to all or part of the rebate, both the insurer and the person who received the rebate are liable to repay the amount to us.

-For details on how to calculate your total rebate, see "Part C - Rebate claimed" on this page.
+Use Method (c) when you complete Section I of Part C, and Part F of the application.
+For details on how to calculate your total rebate, see "Part C - Rebate claimed" below.